shreyaghose/ml_piped/example_pipelines/data_splitting_errors/example-0-explanation.md

    - **example-0-fixed.py**: The model is more likely to generalize well to new data, as the evaluation reflects true performance without any leakage.

 3. **Class Imbalance**:
-    - **example-0.py** and **example-0-fixed.py**: The classification reports of both pipelines indicate that the frequency of the class score_text = High is much less compared to the class score_text = Low.
+    - **example-0.py** and **example-0-fixed.py**: The classification reports of both pipelines indicate that the frequency of the class score_text = High is much less compared to the class score_text = Low in the raw dataset, and thus by extension in the training and testing datasets.
 This can be confirmed with a distribution check and indicates class imbalance.

 ## Practical Advice